Right Drug, Right Patient, Right Time

 While immunotherapies are being used to treat multiple cancers, relatively little research has focused on breast cancer.
 They first needed to understand how to best utilize this advancement.
 New technologies have allowed them to profile tumors in their native context, giving information on the best way to treat individually within the tumor’s microenvironment within the tissue.

-Ultimately, these advancements throughout Dr. Curtis’ impressive career would not be possible without cancer research.
+Dr. Curtis emphasizes the critical role of breast cancer research in driving medical advancements.
+Ultimately, these advancements throughout Dr. Curtis’ impressive career would not be possible without cancer research in general.
 Organizations like the V Foundation are crucial to supporting life-saving research, and inspired scientists, like Dr. Curtis, are fearlessly pursuing Victory Over Cancer®.

 “Cancer research is really the key to all advances.
 We have to study the unknown,” Dr. Curtis said.
 “We have to revisit questions that we once thought we understood, perhaps sometimes with new tools.
 Research is really the impetus for breakthroughs in cancer treatment and I fundamentally believe that.